-CHM100 Chemistry & Biochemistry Delivery Method: Residential
+CHM100 Chemistry & Biochemistry

 This course is an introduction to the basic concepts of chemistry.
 Students will be introduced to the metric system, atomic structure, the periodic table, chemical bonding, nomenclature of elements and compounds, structures of matter, solution concentrations, balancing chemical reactions, and oxidation.
 Some fundamental mathematical concepts crucial to chemistry will also be covered.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.